Atlantic surf clam

 The shell of this species is a well-known object to beach-goers in the northeastern United States.
 People on the beach often pick up a large empty shell of this species, either to dig in the sand with, or take home to use as a decorative dish or ashtray.

 The species is exported commercially as a food item.

-Distribution
+Distribution and habitat

-This common species occurs off the east coast of North America from Nova Scotia to South Carolina.
+This common species occurs off the east coast of North America from New-Brunswick to South Carolina.

-It has also been introduced and farmed in Hokkaidō, northern Japan.

-Habitat

 Atlantic surf clams live buried in coarse or fine sand.
 They live offshore as well as in the low intertidal and surf zones.

 Life habits

-Surf clams can take as little as three months to reach maturity off the New Jersey coast, or as long as four years off Nova Scotia, and can reach an age of 31 years.
+Surf clams can take as little as three months to reach maturity off the New Jersey coast, or as long as four years off Nova Scotia, and can reach an age of 35 years.

+The shells of surf clams show growth rings and can demonstrate changes in the environment of the individual.
+The shells are formed by calcification, as the clam deposits calcium carbonate into the shell via either diet or metabolism.
+Pausing of growth due to internal or external factors appear marked by dark lines of growth on the shell.
+Younger clams have a faster growth rate than older clams.
+They can reach sizes of up to 8.9 in, though sizes larger than 7.9 in are rare.

 These clams use their siphons to pull in and then filter fine particles of organic matter and plankton from the surrounding seawater.
 Like almost all clams, they are filter feeders.

+Predators of the Atlantic surf clam include snails, fish (including cod), crabs, and sea stars.

+Reproduction

+Atlantic surf clams reproduce primarily in late summer (August–October), when the water temperatures are around their highest.
+Reproduction occurs via external fertilization.
+The sex cells are released via the passage of water through the clam, the same path taken for respiration and digestion.
+There are five described stages of development of the sexual organs of both male and female surf clams: early active phase, late active phase, ripe, partially spawned, and spent, with ripe phase being the main phase during which clams reproduce.